-Usually patients stay in the CCA overnight and will return to the ward with:
+Usually patients stay in the CCA overnight (but may require a longer stay) and will return to the ward with:

 - Oxygen mask

 - Drip attached to neck

 - Urinary catheter

 Post-operative care on the ward

 On your return to the ward you will be receiving regular painkillers.
 It is very important that you let the nursing staff know if you are in pain as it is essential for you to be able to cough and breathe deeply in order to avoid a chest infection.
 It is advisable to take pain relief regularly to prevent pain from occurring.